+During 2013, we issued notes payable in gold totaling \$820,000, less a discount of \$205,000, for proceeds of \$615,000.
+On October 22, 2014, the Company delivered 12.405 oz. to one gold note holder and renegotiated terms with the other holders.
+For more information see Notes Payable in Gold below.

+During the year 2014, Goldrich completed financings totaling approximately \$1.9 million consisting of an equity financing for \$200,000 in January 2014, a three-year loan of \$300,000 in January 2014, and other equity financings in June and July totaling approximately \$1.4 million.

-During 2013, we issued Notes payable in gold totaling \$820,000, less a discount of \$205,000, for proceeds of \$615,000.
-Subsequent to the end of 2013, we have been successful in raising approximately \$500,000 through the sale of 200 shares of Series B preferred shares for \$1,000 per share and an unsecured senior note financing for approximately \$300,000, which is part of six staged loans for an aggregate of \$2,000,000, subsequent stages being at the option of the investor.
-If the final five stages of the loan do not occur, we anticipate we will need to raise approximately \$1.2 million to \$1.7 million in the next 12 months to completely fund our planned exploration expenditures and general working capital requirements.
-Further, if we are unable to timely satisfy our obligations under the Notes payable in gold due November 2014, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
-The Notes payable in gold are secured against our right to future distributions of gold extracted by our joint venture with NyacAU.
-At December 31, 2013, we had outstanding total notes payable in gold of \$820,000 less unamortized discounts of \$118,271 for a net liability of \$701,729, representing 511.193 ounces of fine gold deliverable at November 30, 2014.
+If we are unable to timely satisfy our obligations under the notes payable in gold due November 2015, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
+The notes payable in gold are secured against our right to future distributions of gold extracted by our joint venture with NyacAU.
+At December 31, 2014, we had outstanding total notes payable in gold of \$576,696, representing 446.788 ounces of fine gold deliverable at November 30, 2015.